dogannvolkan/cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Volkan is a goal-oriented Computer Vision Engineer with 7+ years experience.
+Volkan is a goal-oriented Computer Vision Engineer with 7+ years of experience.
 Proficient in image processing and deep learning in real-time embedded systems.
 Developed, deployed and maintained deep learning models in different types of products.
 {style="text-align: justify;"}